-Commitment to Professionalism
+Commitment to Professionalism and the Latest Technology

-Which types of incidents will be recorded?
 Officers must activate their BWCs during any field contact.
 That includes:

 - Calls involving emotionally or mentally disturbed subjects